 Put yourselves to the test to see if you are in the faith; examine yourselves!
 Or do you not recognize regarding yourselves that Jesus Christ is in you—unless, indeed, you fail the test!
 And I hope that you will realize that we have not failed the test!

+In our last lesson we learned the alarming truth that a person can think that they are on the road that leads to heaven yet be lost and headed for hell.
+This should serve as a warning and underscores the necessity to find out now before it is eternally too late.
+In this lesson, we’ll be checking our “spiritual pulse” so to speak.

-Here’s the plan: Together, we will take the Bible and lay it side by side with our lives.
+This Here’s the plan: Together, we will take the Bible and lay it side by side with our lives.
 In this way, we can determine if there is legitimate proof that we are saved.
-However, if this subject makes you a little edgy, please don’t close the book yet!
+However, if this subject makes you uncomfortable, please don’t close the book yet!
 Ignorance or denial comes at a high cost, and there is too much at stake.
 This is a win-win exercise.
 Regardless of the outcome of this examination, God loves you and desires for you to live with blessed assurance.

 Three Trustworthy Witnesses